AIM Palliative Home Health: The Non-Hospice Palliative Alternative

 How is AIM Palliative Home Health Different from Hospice?

-Palliative care allows both patient and family time to explore options and make decisions about how they wish to deal with a terminal illness.
+Palliative care allows both patient and family time to explore options and make decisions about how they wish to deal with a life-limiting illness.
 While the services provided are similar to those provided through home hospice, palliative care is administered through home health and, unlike hospice, it is offered to those who wish to seek or continue curative treatment, such as chemotherapy, radiation or dialysis.
 Patients will be assigned a team that specializes in their medical/surgical needs and/or palliative needs.
 Comfort care, along with physical, emotional and spiritual support, can be provided to both the patient and their family.

 AIM Palliative Home Health offers patients,